-Background: In this discussion, Ruth Messinger, President of the American Jewish World Service (AJWS), talks about her long career in New York City politics and her transition in the late 1990s to the top post of AJWS.
+Background: In this discussion, Ruth Messinger, president of the American Jewish World Service (AJWS), talks about her long career in New York City politics and her transition in the late 1990s to the top post of AJWS.
 Messinger describes AJWS' support for hundreds of development projects around the world, all of them initiated at the grassroots by people from the communities that the projects serve.
-Because this interview was conducted soon after the Sudanese President Omar Bashir ordered western NGOs out of Darfur, Messinger also speaks about AJWS' advocacy of Sudan in the US and international circles.
+Because this interview was conducted soon after the Sudanese President Omar Bashir ordered western NGOs out of Darfur, Messinger also speaks about AJWS' advocacy of Sudan in the United States and international circles.

 You have had a long and varied career.
 Your work in New York City politics is well known but rather different from what you are doing now with AJWS.
 What brought you to AJWS and how did your Jewish background and values play a part in your career progression?

-I had always understood that the work I did in the time before I got to AJWS - which was mostly politics and community organizing - was influenced by my Judaism and the Jewish traditions with which I was raised.
+I had always understood that the work I did in the time before I got to AJWS—which was mostly politics and community organizing—was influenced by my Judaism and the Jewish traditions with which I was raised.
 My strong drive towards social justice to me had direct links to core Jewish values, but I rarely articulated this.

 In 1997, after 20 years in city government, I lost an election and was looking for a job.
 My interest and skills led me to look to run a not-for-profit organization in the city, working on any one of about ten issues that had driven me up to that point.
 As it turns out, organizations working on those issues were not interested in hiring me, transparently because they were worried about potential repercussions for their relationship with the mayor (who had defeated me in the election).